thereal03/BRISKVRS2/README.md

-# BRISKVRS2 – Disaster Risk Management Web Game
+# BRISKVRS2 – Online Car Rental Reservation System

-A gamified web platform to help children learn disaster risk management through interactive gameplay and simulations.
+A web-based reservation platform that allows users to book, manage, and track car rental services efficiently.

 ---

-## 🎮 Project Overview
+## 🚗 Project Overview

-This project aims to educate children about disaster preparedness in an engaging and interactive way.
+This project is designed to streamline car rental reservations through a responsive and easy-to-use interface.
+It includes modules for sign-up, login, car availability, and reservation tracking.

 ---